Nader Ardalan: Academia

 From 1968 to 1971, Ardalan was a Visiting Instructor of Architecture at the Department of Fine Arts, University of Tehran, where he worked gratis and directed a student research project on documenting Indigenous Iranian Architecture & Planning.
 Selected portions of the resulting research documents were incorporated into the 1973 book The Sense of Unity: The Sufi Tradition in Persian Architecture, published by University of Chicago Press.

 In 1977, he was invited to hold joint positions as a visiting design critic at the Yale School of Architecture and the Harvard Graduate School of Design, followed in 1978 by a position as visiting critic of architecture at the MIT School of Architecture and Planning.

 From 2006, Ardalan served as Research Fellow of the Center for Middle Eastern Studies, Harvard University, where he was Project Director of the Gulf Research Project and, in 2009, co-authored with Steve Caton the New Arab Urbanism research publication for the Kennedy School of Government.
 In February 2011, he joined the Harvard Graduate School of Design as Senior Research Associate to direct, over a three-year period, a 1,000-page research book on the eight countries of the Gulf, published in 2018 as Gulf Sustainable Urbanism, and sponsored by the Qatar Foundation.
 The Kennedy School later sponsored his research for the Kuwait National Green Campus Initiative, with John Spengler.
 Since his move in 2015 to Naples, Florida, he has served as the Senior Advisor on the proposed Harvard GSD Project on South Florida and Sea Level.

 Ardalan has been a Visiting Professor at Harvard, MIT, Yale, Tehran University, and lectures widely.

 Personal life

-In 1959, Ardalan married Laleh Bakhtiar.
+In 1960, Ardalan was engaged to Laleh Bakhtiar, and they married in 1964 in California.
 Ardalan and Bakhtiar have three children, including Iran Davar.
 The couple divorced in 1976 in Tehran.

-In 1977, Ardalan married Shahla Ganji.
+In 1977, Ardalan married Shahla Ganji, and they have one child.